 To the right is a scan I did of one of my watercolours (it was actually a colour copy version) on paper.
 I just held the iPad near it while it was on the wall, as I just quickly wanted to show a friend how easy it was to use my iPad and the “Scanner Pro” app.
 It turned out better than I thought; given that it wasn’t in a very good light.

-I often print my iPad art, and recently printed an picture onto matt paper instead of gloss; it gave it a lovely natural finish.
-It’s a great finish to add more media to.
+I often print my iPad art, and recently printed an picture onto matt paper instead of gloss.
+It gave it a lovely natural finish, and a great surface to add more media to.
 Then if you want, you can rescan it; add more media in an art app; print it again…..and so on..endless!
 And lots of fun!
-Now I better end this long post.

 Have a great day. 🙂